results on our special

 2. Clean or change your Furnace/Air Conditioner filters

 If you have a furnace in your home, make sure to change and clean the air filters every month.
-Dirty filters will reduce the efficiency and demand more energy.
+Dirty filters will reduce efficiency and demand more energy.
 You can think of switching to a permanent filter or a HEPA filter.
-Consider ordering a professional tune up before the season starts, so you can remove any unexpected issue your furnace might have.
+Consider ordering a professional tune-up before the season starts, so you can remove any unexpected issue your furnace might have.